In this article:

 There are a number of important features to note here:

-- The Secret Recovery Phrase is the key to the wallet.
-If someone has the key, they have complete access to the wallet.
-MetaMask does not keep the keys: you are the custodian of your wallet.
+- The Secret Recovery Phrase is the secret that controls the wallet.
+If someone has this secret, they have complete access to the wallet.
+MetaMask does not keep your SRP: you are the custodian of your wallet.
 MetaMask will never ask for your Secret Recovery Phrase, even in a customer support scenario.
 If someone does ask for it, they are likely trying to scam you or steal your funds.

-- Your secret recovery phrase is used locally to derive private keys, one per account/address.
+- Your SRP is used locally to derive private keys, one per account/address.
 Accounts are stored on the blockchain, and these private keys unlock those accounts.

 - Within your wallet, you can have a very large number of separate accounts.
 When MetaMask creates or restores your wallet from the Secret Recovery Phrase, it initially produces only the first account.
 However, any additional accounts you create can be re-created in a future instance of MetaMask; as the wallet is deterministic, it will always re-create the same accounts, in the same order.
 For more on this issue, see the FAQs below.